retreaver/core-api-docs/source/index.html.md

 Changes any attributes you have passed in on the Campaign.

 <aside class="notice">
-You must replace <code>0044</code> with the cid of the campaign you want to update.
+You must replace <code>0044</code> with the cid of the Campaign you want to update.
 </aside>